dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 the listener port and a random free port will be assigned as the remote object port.

 The *node.id* configuration property can be used to provide an explicit identification string for an instance.
-Note that it is upto the administrators to make sure the Node IDs are unique across its cluster.
-Dhis2 will not enforce uniqueness and will continue to startup even if there are multiple instances in the cluster using the same node ID.
+Note that it is up to the administrators to make sure the Node IDs are unique across its cluster.
+DHIS2 will not enforce uniqueness and will continue to startup even if there are multiple instances in the cluster using the same node ID.

 An example setup for a cluster of two web servers is described below.
 For *server A* available at hostname *193.157.199.131* the following can